 Traditional facelift surgery is performed in a hospital or outpatient surgical center.
 Depending on the specific type of procedure, your surgeon will use either general or regional anesthesia (nerve block), and one of these two surgical approaches:

-• Open surgery involves making a larger incision from the temple, around the ear to the lower scalp.
+- Open surgery involves making a larger incision from the temple, around the ear to the lower scalp.
 Though open surgery can require a longer and more uncomfortable recovery, it can also be the most effective option for some patients.

-Your surgeon will advise you as to which procedure is best for you, as well as the length of hospital stay based on various factors such as age, medical history, general health, and even personal preference.
+Your surgeon will advise you as to which procedure is best for you, as well as the length of hospital stay, based on various factors such as age, medical history, general health, and even personal preference.

 What is a good age for a facelift?

 Facelift surgery can be an appropriate procedure for adults in their 40s, 50s, 60s, and older.
-It isn’t age that a surgeon analyzes so much as it is each person’s circumstances.
-Facial aging may progress more quickly in some people, making them an ideal candidate for a facelift in their mid-forties.
-In addition to consulting with patients about their concerns and desired outcome, our board-certified plastic surgeons conduct a full medical history and evaluation to confirm good health and the optimal potential for a smooth recovery.
+It isn’t your specific age that a surgeon analyzes, but rather your individual circumstances.
+Facial aging may progress more quickly in some people, making them an ideal candidate for a facelift earlier on.

 How long does a Facelift procedure take?